Jai0212/AI-Chess-Engine/README.md

 * Customizable board colours and legal move indicating dots
 * Ability to flip the chess board
 * Interactive GUI which shows the captured pieces and the moves in chess notation
-* Customizable chess engine by altering MinMax properties
+* Customizable chess engine by altering MiniMax properties
 * Readable and simple implementation using OOPs
 * All chess moves implemented including en passant, pawn promotion, stalemate and castling